obrasier/minimal-mistakes/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

 theme                    : "minimal-mistakes-jekyll"
 ```

 Boo ya!
 That works and displays all the things.
-Ok, settings not code is good.
+Ok, settings must be the problem then.
 But which one was it?
 Do I even care?

 To be honest, not really.

 What is a setting that looks like it could be a thing that loads a site sensibly?
 That _wasn't_ there by default.